-Generally air dry clay is not great for sculpting for prosthetics.
-It’s very soft, so it’s great for blocking out forms quickly, but when it comes to texturing and fine detail it’s a nightmare because just the tiniest amount of pressure creates deep marks.
+Generally, air dry clay is not great for sculpting for prosthetics.
+It’s very soft, so it makes blocking out forms a breeze, but when it comes to texturing and fine detail it’s a nightmare because just the tiniest amount of pressure creates deep marks.
 If you’re trying to do anything like loose flappy skin on a wound then it’s too soft to hold the form well, especially when you’re trying to get those really small gnarly bits.
-When you go to pour your casting material things like that can end up getting pushed down by the weight of the casting material.
+When you go to pour your casting material parts of your sculpt can end up getting moved around and distorted.

-Feather thin edges are a problem too.
-Air dry clay dries out quickly when it’s thin and it shrinks slightly meaning all those paper thin blending edges will crack as they dry unless you constantly spritz them with water to prevent them from drying out.
+Because air dry clay dries out so quickly when it’s thin it can make creating thin blending edges a problem.
+They’ll end up cracking unless you constantly spritz them with water to prevent them from drying out.

 WED Clay – The Big Quick Master

-WED Clay is also a water based clay, but there’s something added to it that makes it dry much slower (usually lanolin, glycerin or natural oils).
-Because of those additives you can work on a sculpt for about two weeks before it dries out.
-When you sculpt with this, at the end of your sculpting session you spritz your sculpt with water, cover it with a layer of wet paper towels, then wrap the whole thing in plastic to keep it moist.
+WED Clay is also a water-based clay, but there’s something added to it that makes it dry much slower (usually lanolin, glycerin or natural oils).
+Because of those additives, you can work on a sculpt for about two weeks before it dries out so long as you spritz it with water, wrap it in a layer of wet paper towels and wrap the whole thing in plastic in between sculpting sessions.

-Blocking out your sculpt is going to be fairly easy, and as it starts to firm up you’ll be able to add in the fine details like texture easily and be able to treat it a bit rougher than you would air dry clay.
-It’s a really nice sculpting choice, especially if you’re starting out and don’t want to deal with the quirks of oil based clay.
+Blocking out your sculpt is going to be fairly easy, and as it starts to firm up you’ll be able to add in the fine details like texture and be able to treat it a bit rougher than you would air dry clay.
+It’s a really nice sculpting choice, especially if you’re starting out and don’t want to deal with the quirks of oil-based clay.

 Oil Based Clay – The tricky mistress

-Oil based clay is a dream and a nightmare to work with all at the same time.
-Because it’s oil based it doesn’t dry out, so you can keep reusing it over and over again.
-It comes in different hardnesses, soft, medium and hard but, even soft isn’t exactly soft, it’s like a brick.
+Oil-based clay is a dream and a nightmare to work with all at the same time.
+Because it’s oil-based it doesn’t dry out so you can keep reusing it over and over again.
+It comes in different hardnesses; soft, medium and hard but, even soft is similar to a brick.
 It is quite expensive compared to the other types, which is why WED clay is really the way to go if you want to make huge sculpts.

-When it comes to detailing and texturing, using a nice hard clay like this is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
-Pouring your casting material isn’t likely to squish any parts of your mould as well.
+When it comes to detailing and texturing using a nice hard clay like this is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
+Pouring your casting material isn’t likely to squish any parts of your sculpt as well.